paesanilab/MB-Fit/README.md

 Most recent changes at the top

 Version v0.2.3 (Under development, not released.)
+* Fixed a bug where the link generated in run_fit.sh by prepare_fits() would be the local path to the training set file instead of a path to the symbolic link in the same directory.
 * Added the Grapher class, with some functions for graphing energy distributions of TrainingSets as well as making correlation / error graphs for TrainingSets.
 * Added the Evaluator class, whose eval() method can be used to get a TrainingSet from an eval-xb